On Cloud Nine

 Now back on campus, Cloud keeps busy with classes, vocal performing groups and his responsibilities as president of Elmhurst’s chapter of the Lambda Chi Alpha fraternity.

-From the beginning of his first year, Cloud threw himself into the College’s music scene.
+From the beginning of his first year, Cloud threw himself into the University’s music scene.
 He joined the Concert Choir, Chamber Choir and the vocal jazz group Late Night Blues.
 He also won the school-wide talent competition EC on the Rise in his sophomore year with his rendition of “I’ve Got the World on a String.”
 Meanwhile, in addition to studying music business, he is pursuing a minor in music production.

 Two years ago, his mom saw an article about a summertime, statewide karaoke competition that sent the winner to the Illinois State Fair.
 Cloud made it to the finals but didn’t win.
 (The lucky winner, he notes, got to open for Elmhurst alum Brett Eldredge.)